git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 In tmux, a similar concept exists where we can "detach" a tmux session.

+This is especially cool if:

+- On a local machine, you start all your normal terminal applications within a tmux session, you restart X. Instead of losing your processes as your normally would if you were using an X terminal like xterm or konsole, you'd be able to `tmux attach` after and find all processes were alive and kicking all along :)
+- Same applies for remote SSH applications and workspaces you run in tmux.
+You can detach your tmux workspace at work before you clock out, then next morning reattach your session.
+Ahhh.
+Refreshing. :) Heck, sometimes you may have one of those rare servers you rarely log into.
+Funny story, I once had caching front end on AWS I totally forgot about.
+9 months later I connect, and as if it was a reflex, `tmux attach` to see if there we anything on there.
+And boom, I'm in a session that's 9 months old.
+Surprisingly no memory leaks.

 Chatting on [irssi](https://irssi.org/) or [weechat](https://weechat.org/),
 one of the "classic combos", along with a [bitlbee](https://www.bitlbee.org) server to manage AIM, MSN, Google Talk, Jabber, ICQ, even twitter.
 Then you can